The latest additions to the campaign website:

 Resources for P&F Activists: Candidates, Potential Candidates and Others

 State and County Central Committees are the governing body of the Peace and Freedom Party.
 Members of the Central Committees are elected in each county in the primary elections in even-numbered years.
 The number of central committee members elected in each county, whether they are elected at-large or by district, and how many valid signatures of Peace and Freedom Party registrants are needed for nomination depends on the P&F registration figures statewide, in the county and district.
-This is supposed to be calculated by election officials in early February 2006, based on the registration figures available at the time, and announced by February 11, 2006.
-This page estimated the number of seats and signatures needed based on the P&F registration figures as of October 24, 2005.
-This page calculates the number of seats and signatures needed based on the P&F registration figures as of January 3, 2006, the same ones the election officials should be using.
+This is supposed to be calculated by election officials in early February 2008, based on the registration figures available at the time, and announced by February 9, 2008.
+This page calculates the number of seats and signatures needed based on the P&F registration figures as of January 22, 2008, the same ones the election officials should be using.

 How you can help